Category: Story

 Step 2: Applying Compression Algorithms

-In the 2026 digital market, optimizing images is a basic requirement for Search Engine Optimization (SEO).
-Google’s Core Web Vitals use a metric called Largest Contentful Paint (LCP) to measure how long it takes for the biggest visual on your page—like a hero image—to show up.
-Large, unoptimized images are the biggest reason for slow LCP scores, which can drag down your search rankings.
+Image optimization is a basic SEO requirement in 2026.
+Google’s Core Web Vitals use Largest Contentful Paint (LCP) to measure how quickly the largest visual element (typically a hero image) loads.
+Large, unoptimized images are the primary cause of slow LCP scores, which directly hurt search rankings.

 A minimalist comparison showing the direct correlation between page load speed and conversion rates.